 Guaranteed universal life insurance behaves like a term life insurance policy but extends to cover a nearly-permanent term, offering coverage until age 90, 95, 100, 110 or 121.
 There’s generally no cash value component as you’d find with permanent policies, meaning it’s less expensive, but this policy offers what is essentially lifetime coverage with level premiums.
 If you’re considering permanent life insurance, but are wary of the complexity of the policy and not interested in the cash value or investment benefits, guaranteed universal life insurance is a less expensive way to purchase nearly-lifelong coverage.

 Short term life insurance policies, such as those with 1-year or 5-year terms, often have the option of being renewable, meaning that at the end of the term you can purchase the same coverage again without a new application process.
-This can be useful when you have a known obligation, such as paying your children’s college tuition, but aren’t sure of the exact time period during which take place.
-If your child stays in college an additional 1-2 years, you can simply renew your policy to have coverage while they complete their education.
+This can be useful when you have a known obligation, such as paying your children’s college tuition but aren’t sure of the exact time period during which take place.
+If your child stays in college for an additional one to two years, you can simply renew your policy to have coverage while they complete their education.